Afifakhatoon3/Autonomous-Central-Bank/docs/02-state-machine.md

 Note: CONSENSUS_FAILED covers both REJECTED and INCONCLUSIVE per-policy outcomes.
 The reason is preserved in the policy history.

+Note: The global CONSENSUS_PENDING state corresponds to the per-policy EVALUATING state.
+The names differ because the global state tracks the contract lifecycle, while the per-policy state tracks an individual proposal.

 ## Per-Policy State

 Each policy proposal has its own state, tracked in a history array.